isamert/scli/README.md

 **Note**: Commands are case insensitive, `:quit` and `:qUiT` does the same thing.

 ## Searching
 There is a built-in search feature.
-Simply hit `/` (or focus the input line then type `/`) and start typing, the chat will be filtered out based on your input.
+Simply hit `/` while you are on the chat window (or focus the input line then type `/`) and start typing, the chat will be filtered out based on your input.
 You can focus any of the search results and hit `enter` (or `l`) to open that result in full conversation.

+For searching trough contacts, you need to hit `/` while you are on the contacts window and start typing, contacts will be filtered out while you are typing.
+Hit `enter` to focus the results.
+Hitting `Esc` will clear the search.

 ## Configuration
 There are some simple configuration options.
 You can either pass them as command-line arguments or add them to your configuration file.
 Run `scli --help` to see options.
 Configuration file syntax is also pretty easy.
 Lines starting with `#` and empty lines are ignored, other lines should consist `key=value` pairs.